 How to identify and stop e-commerce refund fraud and return fraud

 Today’s online and in-store shoppers have high expectations for refund and return policies.
 When they need to refund or return something, they want businesses to make the process easy.
-They want to be able to change their minds about a purchase without judgement or consequence.
+They want to be able to change their minds about a purchase without judgment or consequence.

 And businesses would be unwise to refuse good customers these opportunities.
 After all, even if a business can’t save the sale, they can still create a good experience and keep their brands in a positive light.
-But customer-friendly or lax refund and return policies make businesses targets for activity like “did not arrive” (DNA) and fake tracking ID (FTID) refund fraud.
-Preventing refund and return fraud means businesses should first understand how these types of fraud differ for eCommerce.
+But customer-friendly or lax refund and return policies make businesses targets for an activity like “did not arrive” (DNA) and fake tracking ID (FTID) refund fraud.
+Preventing refund and return fraud means businesses should first understand how these types of fraud differ for e-commerce.

 What is refund fraud?